Gankare/Starlitseas_Dokumentation/README.md

 The level also has a new darker look, making it feel like your higher up than in previous levels.
 ![](/Assets/Level4_Ingame.png)
-The level also introduces the first obsticle that can kill you, the jellyfish rings are at the end of the level and makes for a more interesting gammeplay.
+The level also introduces the first obsticle that can kill you, the jellyfish rings are at the end of the level and makes for a more interesting gammeplay, having to glide through them.
 ![](/Assets/Level4.png)